 Average Hospital Stay

 The hospital stay depends on the type of surgery.
 You may go home the same day or up to a few days after.
-If you had any problems, you will need to stay longer.

 At the Hospital